PySimpleGUI/PySimpleGUI/readme.md

     Output(Scale=(None, None),
            Size=(None, None))
+.

+     Scale - How much to scale size of element
+     Size - Size of element (width, height) in characters

 ###  Input Elements
   These make up the majority of the form definition.
 Optional variables at the Element level override the Form level values (e.g. `Size` is specified in the Element).
 All input Elements create an entry in the list of return values.
 A Text Input Element creates a string in the list of items returned.

 #### Text Input Element

     layout = [[SG.InputText('Default text')]]